ccbpeden/portfolio/README.md

 ## Description

-_This is a set of one or more html pages showing Charles Peden's portfolio, basic html and CSS skills_
+_This is a set of one or more html pages showing Charles Peden's portfolio, basic html and CSS skills.
+Said page includes a self representation as radiant doorknob._

 ## Setup/Installation Requirements